-- 256-bit size - Encrypted with a public RSA key that is extracted from the downloaded BYOK certificate, then padded using OAEP padding - After it's encrypted, it must be encoded in standard base64
+- 256-bit size - Encrypted with a public 4096-bit RSA key that is extracted from the downloaded BYOK certificate, then padded using the SHA1 padding algorithm with OAEP padding.
+When you prepare a search index data encryption key or transactional database tenant secret, use SHA512. - After it's encrypted, it must be encoded in standard base64